-People sure love to be scandalized, and HBO's Euphoria is doing its best to provide.
+People sure love to be scandalized, and HBO's Euphoria did its best to provide.

-The show, which stars Zendaya as a teen drug addict, has only aired three episodes so far, but already landed in many headlines for scenes that some viewers found offensive or at the very least a little shocking.
-Billed as a "slice of life" series, Euphoria portrays teen lives that are filled with drugs, sex, nudity, small crimes, emotional breakdowns, and most recently and controversially, some animated One Direction fan fiction that angered fans and even seemed to anger Louis Tomlinson.
+In its first season, Euphoria, which earned Zendaya an Emmy nom for her portrayal of a teen drug addict, landed in many headlines for scenes that some viewers found offensive or at the very least a little shocking.
+Billed as a "slice of life" series, Euphoria portrays teen lives that are filled with drugs, sex, nudity, small crimes, emotional breakdowns, and some animated One Direction fan fiction that angered fans and even seemed to anger Louis Tomlinson.

-Of course, some sensitive groups have found reason to complain, but even if you're not complaining, your jaw has probably still dropped at a few of the show's more intense moments.
-The pilot itself had several, and Zendaya described that episode to EW as "the most mild," so we can't even imagine what the rest of the season has in store.
+Of course, some sensitive groups have found reason to complain, but even if you're not complaining, your jaw probably still dropped at a few of the show's more intense moments.
+The pilot had several, and things only got crazier from there.

-While some viewers have been struggling with the content of the show, its cast have been defending it as an accurate portrayal of teen life.
+While some viewers struggled with the content of the show, its cast spent much of that first season defending its portrayal of teen life.

 "At first I just wanted people to watch it and enjoy the show, but after reading everything, I hope it wakes some people up," Jacob Elordi, who plays complicated jock Nate, told THR.
 "I've read a lot of things.
 I literally read a tweet that was like, 'Why can't we make a show about a bunch of kids who read the Bible, abstain from sex and are good to their parents?'
 But it wasn't a joke, they were literally saying that's what the show should be about.
 I hope for the kids it lets them know that we know—to the 14-, 15-, 16-year-olds in high school—I know how it is, and I'm there with you.
 I've seen a lot of parents' tweets that are like, 'Not my kid, not at my high school,' and I think it's cool to not to tell them what to do or how to do it, but let them know that we believe them and we know."